yesnik/wordpress-guides/theme_structure.md

 These are set inside of PHP statements which "print" the text on the page.
 While these could be put inside of heading tags, WordPress uses the `_e()` function to display or `echo` the text titles while also marking the text as a possible target for language translation.

+## Footer

+The footer is found within the `footer.php` template file.